PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 20:20:12
+Last updated: 2024-04-02 20:20:46
-Random Quote: To study and not think is a waste.
-To think and not study is dangerous. - Confucius
+Random Quote: There is a difference between happiness and wisdom: he that thinks himself the happiest man is really so; but he that thinks himself the wisest is generally the greatest fool. - Francis Bacon